 2026-04-23 · PMP Prep

-Why PMI Study Hall Questions Feel Misleading (And What To Do About It)
+Why PMI Study Hall Questions Feel Misleading

 1. Questions feel misleading or confusing

-The one real issue: generic rationales
+The real issue: generic rationales

 “The correct answer is B. Servant leadership requires the project manager to facilitate the team’s decision-making rather than directing outcomes.
 Option A is incorrect because adjourning avoids the conflict.
 Options C and D are incorrect because they are premature escalations.”